NicTheStudent/software-engineering-project/README.md

 ## GitInspector

 Screenshot and original HTML file of Gitinspector is found in the folder named "Gruppdokument".
-While gitinspector did a good job for 6/7 members, it does for Oscar Grönquist.
+While gitinspector did a good job for 6/7 members, it does not for Oscar Grönquist.
 Likely this is becuase he pushed the original Visual Studio project (we failed to make gitinspector disregard these changes).
 For a more reasonable account of his contribution check github insights from April 15th.